J.E. Heartbreak: Commercial performance

-Released on September 28, 1999, J.E.
+J.E.
 Heartbreak was the week's major debut, landing at number eight on the US Billboard 200 and number one on the US Top R&B/Hip-Hop Albums chart, with more than 86,000 copies sold.
 The album marked the band's first top ten set.
 J.E.
 Heartbreak was certified Gold by the Recording Industry Association of America (RIAA) on February 14, 2000 and reached 2× Platinum status on February 6, 2001.